-The Komodo dragon trails its condemned prey at a leisurely pace.
+The Komodo dragon follows its doomed prey at a leisurely pace.
 Venom and bacteria from its mouth quickly begin to work their magic on the wounded deer.
-The venom keeps the blood from clotting, which ensures that the wound continues bleeding and prevents it from healing.
-The venom also reduces the animal's blood pressure, sending the animal into shock and making it too weak to fight.
-Bacteria in the dragon's mouth infect the animal's blood stream, making it even sicker and weaker.
+The venom keeps the blood from clotting, which keeps the wound from healing.
+It also reduces the animal's blood pressure, sending the animal into shock and making it too weak to fight.
+Bacteria in the dragon's mouth infect the animal and make it very sick.